patoalejor/jekyll-now/about.md

 permalink: /about/
 ---

-Graduate student in KOREA!, working on deep learning and looking to change the world (at least try)
+Graduate student in KOREA!, working to change the world (at least try)

 ### More Information